 Step 1: Patentability Searching

 Patentability searching is the process of searching the patent database to determine if someone else has already come up with the same idea.
 If yes, you can’t get a patent because your idea is not new.
-If no, then you may be able to get a patent.
+If not, then you may be able to get a patent.
 I say “may” because no patentability search is perfect.

 The patentability search should be conducted after you figure out how your invention will work.
 For example, if you have an idea for space travel, that in and of itself is not enough to start the patentability search.
 You have to figure out how one might travel in space.
 You will need a rocket, life support systems, etc. Depending on the idea or invention, you may require more or fewer details.
 The bottom line is that you are not ready to start the patentability search if all you have is an end goal (i.e., space travel).

 Once you understand the mechanism of how your invention works, you are ready to start the patentability search.
 Here is where prototyping comes in.
 A prototype is just a working model of your invention.
 It tests that your invention works as intended.
 You will be surprised by how useful building a prototype is.
 The prototyping process will help you to understand how your invention works.
-Also, it will help you to understand what doesn’t work about your invention.
+Also, it will help you to understand what doesn’t work with your invention.

 The patentability searching takes about 2 to 3 weeks to conduct, but that is after you have figured out how your invention works.